aspirebright/super-select/README.md

 # c-super-select is an open source lwc component that you can deploy to your salesforce org and use it on any of your custom LWC implementations. c-super-select lwc is intitive single/multi-select picklist component that both works with object.picklistfield and jsonArray datasources (in the any lookup or junction record selction context).

-A free tool for Salesforce Admins by [Aspire Bright LLC](https://www.aspirebright.com/)
+A free component by [Aspire Bright LLC](https://www.aspirebright.com/)

 ## For deploying c-super-select & c-sample-super-select to your Salesforce Org, please follow the below instructions.